RoboBrainCode/Docs/README.md

 ####  Future Administrative Work

- 1. Figure out integration of `fab` into frontend deployment.
+ 1. Use `ssh-add` or something in `fab` to avoid entering password 3-4 times for every deploy.

  4. Alpha-test the on-boarding procedure on current members to make sure everything works and keep this doc updated.